The 20 Best Major Depression Doctors Near Me in Washington, US

 Offers Telehealth

-Karina Uldall is a Psychiatrist in Seattle, Washington.
+Karina Uldall is a Psychiatrist practicing medicine in Seattle, Washington.
 Dr. Uldall is rated as a Distinguished provider by MediFind in the treatment of Major Depression.
-Her top areas of expertise are Major Depression, Bipolar Disorder (BPD), Seasonal Affective Disorder (SAD), and Schizoaffective Disorder.
-Dr. Uldall is currently accepting new patients.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Major Depression, Bipolar Disorder (BPD), Seasonal Affective Disorder (SAD), and Schizoaffective Disorder.

 Distinguished in Major Depression